CAM the Ram

 CAM the Ram is the mascot of Colorado State University.
 There is the live mascot whose origins date back to a competition held in 1946 to name the new face of the university.
 The winner was an alumnus who created the acronym CAM from the schools name at the time, Colorado Agricultural and Mechanical College.
 CAM's most notable appearance is during home football games.
 CAM runs across the endzone during home football games after a touchdown.
-Then there is the costumed mascot as so named, CAM the Ram.
+Then there is the costumed mascot also named CAM the Ram.
 The costumed CAM was revamped in 2010, and appears at the majority of sporting events.

 Live mascot

 CAM has been played by a total of 26 different Rambouillet sheep over the years since the mascot's first appearance in 1947.
 CAM 22 made over 250 appearances and was retired in 2010 at the age of seven when CAM 23 took his place.
 CAM 24 died on September 19, 2015, the day of the 2015 Rocky Mountain Showdown leaving CAM 25 to take his place.
 CAM 25 is CAM 24's half-brother and was 6 months old at the time.
 CAM 25 was retired due to age in 2020, and the current CAM (CAM 26) is now the active mascot.

 Cam has been a steady spirit booster ever since he arrived on campus.
 He makes trips around the state in a temperature-controlled 35 foot trailer.
 The Alumni Association supports CAM and manages the Ram Handlers program.
 Cam happily lives at an off campus livestock boarding facility with other farm animals and even his successor.